The Kingstonians – Put Down Your Fire (JJ production)

-Got To Be At That Party is usually credited to the Tennors but it doesn’t sound much like them and this is probably a case of speculation being repeated until it is widely believed.
+Got To Be At That Party is usually credited to the Tennors but it doesn’t sound much like them and this is almost certainly a case of speculation being repeated until it is widely believed.
 The matrix number STAR 1002/STAR 1003 and the blank label give few clues as to the artists however STAR 1000/STAR 1001 was by the Hitones so it could be by them.

 What is for certain is this is a wonderful piece of rocksteady that proves, if proof were needed, that the rare and the obscure can be every bit as good as the major hits.

 Got To Be At The Party was re-issued on the Trojan CD Gaz’s Rockin Blues and has been bootlegged on a 7″ single.

 Phil Pratt – Safe Travel (Phil Pratt production)